PaulPopat/sote/README.md

 # Maybe to come

 - More unit tests for production readiness.
 Requires some refactoring as external dependencies are too baked into the code.
-- Ahead compiling in components to allow for pre generation of page specific css files.